Codebrahma/react-stateless-modal/README.md

         /* A custom classname for the modal container */ ),
       closeOnEscape: () => (
-        /* Setting true closes the modal on pressing escape key setting flase does the opposite */ )
+        /* Setting true closes the modal on pressing escape key setting false does the opposite */ )
     });
   };